vrk-kpa/suomifi-ui-components/.styleguidist/themevalues.md

 ### Spacing

-Theme spacing is of type _`SpacingDesignTokens`_ and defines external spacing used between more complex elements as well as some parts of internal spacing.
+Theme category spacing is of type _`SpacingDesignTokens`_ and defines external spacing used between more complex elements as well as some parts of internal spacing.

 ```js noeditor
 import { SuomifiThemeConsumer } from '../src/core/theme';